Trump campaign launching black outreach effort for 2020

 "There is a pretty tangible fear among black Americans that Trump is going to win again because black turnout won't be enough to mute the white turnout," he said.
 "There's a sense that in 2020 he's going to win again."

-Haines reported from Philadelphia.
-Associated Press writer Hannah Fingerhut contributed to this report.
+Haines reported from Philadelphia and Colvin from Washington.
+Associated Press writer Hannah Fingerhut in Washington contributed to this report.

 Follow Colvin and Whack on Twitter at https://twitter.com/colvinj and https://twitter.com/emarvelous